- COVID-19 initiated unprecedented business innovation

 If not, now is a very good time to invest in manager development to capitalize on today's creative spirit and make it stick.
 Ideally, that development will help managers shift from bossing to coaching.
 Traditional manager training focuses on processes more than people, which creates good bosses -- and sometimes bad ones -- but not innovation.
 For that, coaches are crucial.

 In fact, Gallup research shows a connection between coaching and the mindset behind creativity.
 There are a lot of reasons for that, but chief among them is that coaches have regular, quality conversations with workers.
-Those conversations create relationships in which ideating feels safe and offer a platform for it.
+Those conversations create relationships in which ideating and offering employee feedback feels safe.

 Coaches are also more likely to accept, not forgive, mistakes.
 The difference is important.
 Forgiveness implies that the employee narrowly avoided punishment.
 Accepting mistakes affirms that risk is just part of finding new and better ways of doing things -- an attitude that's been in short supply for a while.